michaelkeevildown/neo4j-super-node/README.md

 ### 🎯 Primary Targets

-We focus on three critical super node types for synthetic identity fraud:
+We focus on three critical super node types in this demo:

 | Priority | Node Type | Why It Matters |
 |----------|-----------|----------------|